-Revenue increased \$35 million for the year ended December 31, 2024, as compared to the same period in 2023.
-The change in revenue was due to fluctuations in revenue from GCI Holdings.
-See "Results of Operations - GCI Holdings, LLC" below for a more complete discussion of the results of operations of GCI Holdings.
+Revenue increased \$6 million for the year ended December 31, 2023, as compared to the same period in 2022.
+Revenue at GCI Holdings increased \$12 million for the year ended December 31, 2023, as compared to the corresponding prior year period.
+See "Results of Operations-GCI Holdings, LLC" below for a more complete discussion of the results of operations of GCI Holdings.